jorgelbg/jorgelbg.github.io/content/posts/elasticsearch-indices-grafana.md

 ![Periodic spikes in Elasticsearch response times](/images/elasticsearch-indices-grafana/periodic-query-time-spike.png "Periodic spikes in Elasticsearch response times shown in the internal monitoring")

-This graph shows that approximately every hour we had a spike in the query time from ES, spiking to ~7s.
+This graph shows that approximately every hour we had a spike in the ES query time, spiking to ~7s.
 After some detective work, one coworker found the culprit dashboard.
 Considering that the query was executed periodically, it was a good bet that the query was coming from some sort of automated source (like a dashboard put in a rotation).